VARIO work program 2022

-In a written response to advisory report 17, minister Crevits expressed her appreciation for the work of VARIO around the SDGs.
-For the following stages, Minister Crevits asked VARIO to additionally develop a vision on a good policy mix between bottom-up support, which Flanders has mainly focused on in the past, and more thematic/mission-oriented support.
-VARIO has decided to elaborate on this in a separate advisory text.
+In a written response to the VARIO advisory report 17 'SDGs as a compass for science, innovation and entrepreneurship policy' from 2021, the Flemish Minister of Economy and Innovation Hilde Crevits asked VARIO to additionally develop, in the follow-up process, a vision for a good policy mix between bottom-up support, which Flanders has mainly focused on in the past, and more thematic/mission-oriented support.
+VARIO has decided to elaborate this in a separate advisory report.

-2.1) IPCEI -major projects of common European interest
+3. IPCEI - important projects of common European interest

-In 2020, VARIO was asked for advice by Flemish Minister of Economy and Innovation Hilde Crevits on IPCEI (Important Projects of Common European Interest).
-IPCEI is a new instrument of the European Commission that makes state aid for companies compatible with the internal market.
-In this context a number of topics for strategic value chains were identified to stimulate new projects:
+VARIO was asked for advice by Minister Hilde Crevits in 2020 regarding the IPCEIs (Important Projects of Common European Interest).
+IPCEI is a relatively ‘new instrument' of Europe that makes state aid (for companies) compatible with the internal market.
+In the context of IPCEI, the Strategic Forum on Important Projects of Common European Interest has identified a number of topics for “strategic value chains” within which projects should be stimulated:

 - Clean, connected and autonomous vehicles